BayAreaMetro/transit-passenger-surveys/SOP.md

 ## Funding Responsbiities of MTC and Operators

-As desribed in Attachment B, Appendix B-5 of Resolution 3866 related to transit coordination, available [here](https://mtcdrive.box.com/Resolution-3866-Amendment).
-MTC will contribute to the cost of the Survey Program.
-MTC will pay 80 percent of the cost to survey service provided by the
+As desribed in Attachment B, Appendix B-5 of Resolution 3866 related to transit coordination, available [here](https://mtcdrive.box.com/Resolution-3866-Amendment), both MTC and the operators have respective funding responsbilities.
+MTC redognizes that, in some instances, operators would like to leverage scheduled survey activities to augment additional surveys to those paid for by MTC, or to perform outher related field work with the MTC-procured consultant.
+MTC will make every reasonable effort to accommodate such requests.
+Such requests can generally be incorporated into the scheduled work program via the addition of a funding agreement or modification of an existing agreement.

+As per the Resolution 3866 amendment, above, MTC will pay 80 percent of the cost to survey service of the top seven operators by ridership, and respective operators will pay a 20-percent share:

+1. Alameda-Contra Costa Transit District (AC Transit);
+2. Bay Area Rapid Transit District (BART);
+3. Caltrain;
+4. Golden Gate Bridge, Highway, and Transportation District (Golden Gate Transit);
+5. San Francisco Municipal Transportation Agency (SF Muni);
+6. San Mateo County Transit District (SamTrans); and
+7. Santa Clara Valley Transportation Authority (VTA)

+Federally-funded operators not listed below will pay no cost to survey service they provide.